 I tried a few watercolors myself.

-I think that I struggle with composition.
-The one of the man sorting throough his bags is in a less finished state.
-The other one I have to fix up a few ouzzles here and there, but it is more finished.
+have to fix up a few ouzzles here and there, but it is more finished.

-They look so different on screen than in reality.
-Watercolors don't photograph well because of the camera's limited dynamic range.
-I think next time I will try a HDR composite and see if that gives a better representation.
+next time I will try a HDR composite and see if that gives a better

 I am trying to be as general with the shapes at first and work towards the detail.
 It is a challenge.
 I feel like I am still a bit muddied in the glazing.